-Having a fair place to work with equal opportunities for all means that Suominen respects human and labor rights and treats all employees equally.
-We do not tolerate any kind of discrimination and we are committed to the equal pay for equal contribution principle.
+Suominen respects human and labor rights and treats all employees fairly and equally.
+We do not tolerate any kind of discrimination and we are committed to the principle of equal pay for equal contribution.
 In addition, we follow the blind hiring principle in our recruiting to promote diversity and to ensure equal opportunities.
 In the blind hiring process, the hiring manager will receive and assess candidates’ applications and resumes without any personal data on them.
 The masked data includes, for example, the applicant’s full name, gender, ethnicity and age.
 This minimizes the possibility of unconscious biases affecting the recruitment process.

-We concluded that, on average, the overall pay equity is not optimal and gender pay gaps still exist at Suominen, but they are caused by a structural imbalance, i.e. women and men not being equally represented in all functions and on all organizational levels, rather than men and women being paid unequally for the same work.
+We concluded that, on average, the overall pay equity is not optimal and gender pay gaps still exist at Suominen.
+This is caused by a structural imbalance, i.e. women and men not being equally represented in all jobs and on all organizational levels, rather than men and women being paid unequally for the same work.
 Suominen will continue to monitor the gender pay gaps and is committed to taking corrective measures whenever necessary.

-To further increase the transparency of its remuneration, Suominen has begun reporting on the CEO pay ratio for the second year in a row for transparent remuneration.
+Suominen reports on the CEO pay ratio for the second year in a row for transparent remuneration.
 In practice, the ratio is a comparison between the salary of the President & CEO and the average salary of salaried employees.
-In 2016, the CEO pay ratio at Suominen was 6.02 (7.66 in 2016).
+In 2017, the CEO pay ratio at Suominen was 6.02 (7.66 in 2016).
 Further information on compensation at Suominen can be found in the Remuneration Statement, starting from page 46 in this Annual Report.

-94% of Suominen’s total workforce were permanent employees and 6% had fixed-term contracts.
+96% of Suominen’s total workforce were permanent employees (94% in 2016) and 4% had fixed-term contracts (6% in 2016).
 Suominen’s employees in the USA are employed in a so-called at-will employment relationship and, in this statistic, are included in the permanent employee figure.

-63% of Suominen’s total workforce are hourly employees and 36% are salaried employees.
+60% of Suominen’s total workforce are hourly (63% in 2016) and 40% salaried employees (37% in 2016).
 Hourly employees are typically production line operators and other production workers, and salaried employees include specialists, middle management and executive management.

-The Behavior-Based Safety program kept rolling for the third year in 2016.
-The program emphasizes the individual’s responsibility in safety and is implemented through safety walks.
-In a safety walk, a trained employee walks through the plant premises, identifying both safe and unsafe behaviors and conditions, and then engages in an open discussion with the employees.
+The Behavior-Based Safety program kept rolling for the fourth year in 2017.
+The program emphasizes the individual’s responsibility in safety and is implemented through Safety Walks.
+In a Safety Walk, a trained employee walks through the plant premises, identifying both safe and unsafe behaviors and conditions, and then engages in an open discussion with the employees.
 In 2017, the concept of safety walks was extended to be applied also in office environments.

 At the end of 2017, 99% of Suominen employees had attended Safety Walk training.
 The 1% having not attended a training consists mainly of new employees, who are required to attend the Safety Walk training as part of their onboarding process.
-During 2017, a total of nearly 17,000 safety walks took place at Suominen’s production plants, allowing us to identify more than 3,700 unsafe actions and unsafe conditions that need to be rectified.
-That amounts to more than 2,400 hours of work fully dedicated to improving occupational safety.
+During 2017, a total of nearly 25,000 safety walks took place at Suominen’s locations, allowing us to identify more than 4,500 unsafe actions and unsafe conditions that need to be rectified.
+That amounts to almost 3,000 hours of work fully dedicated to improving occupational safety.

 Suominen develops occupational safety according to the principle of continuous improvement and constantly shares the best practices of individual plants to benefit the entire plant network.
-In improving safety, Suominen places particular emphasis on influencing attitudes, behavior and operating models and on building a culture of work safety.
+In improving safety, Suominen places particular emphasis on preventive measures, influencing attitudes, behaviors and operating models and on building a culture of work safety.
 Safety monitoring is part of the daily activities of our production plants.